s-huangze/crispy_pancake/README.md

 - Use the “Very Close” hints to adjust efficiently
 - Try Hard mode for more challenge
 - If you get stuck, use the quit command to see the answer
+- Experiment with more advanced computer science strategies like binary search to get better results
 ---

 ## Requirements